nodura/nodura-website/README.md

+# Official Nodura Website

-# This is the official website of Nodura.
+_This is the official website for Nodura.
+It is a simple website that provides information about Nodura and its team members._